webpack-contrib/style-loader/README.md

 #### `string`

-Allows to setup absolute path to custom function that allows to override default behavior styleTagTransform.
+Allows you to setup an absolute path to a custom function that allows to override default `styleTagTransform` behavior.

 > [!WARNING]
 >
-> Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc, we recommend use only ECMA 5 features, but it is depends what browsers you want to support
+> Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression`, etc. We recommend use only ECMA 5 features, but it depends on which browsers you want to support.

 > [!WARNING]
 >
-> Do not forget that some DOM methods may not be available in older browsers, we recommended use only [DOM core level 2 properties](https://caniuse.com/#search=DOM%20Core), but it depends what browsers you want to support
+> Do not forget that some DOM methods may not be available in older browsers.
+We recommended using only [DOM core level 2 properties](https://caniuse.com/#search=DOM%20Core), but it depends on which browsers you want to support.

 **webpack.config.js**